-Funds held for clients and corporate investments: Funds held for clients consist of short-term funds and available-for-sale securities.
-Corporate investments consist of available-for-sale securities.
+Funds held for clients and corporate investments: Funds held for clients and corporate investments consist of short-term funds and available-for-sale securities.
 The portfolio of funds held for clients and corporate investments is detailed in Note C of the Notes to Consolidated Financial Statements.